Who are the Chase Ultimate Rewards transfer partners? Redeem your points with airlines and hotels

 Stay at a top-tier Hyatt hotel

-By transferring your Chase points to Hyatt, you can book some of the fanciest Park Hyatt properties in the entire portfolio, including the Park Hyatt New York and Park Hyatt Sydney, for just 35,000 points per night during off-peak dates.
+By transferring your Chase points to Hyatt, you can book some of the fanciest Park Hyatt properties in the entire portfolio, including the Park Hyatt London River Thames, starting at 25,000 points per night during off-peak dates.

 There’s also great value at the lower end of the Hyatt award chart.
 Category 1 hotels range from 3,500 to 6,500 points per night.

-If looking to maximize your Chase points, we recommend utilizing transfer partners.
-However, you should always compare the cash price to the amount of points required to book.
+If looking to maximize your Chase points, I recommend utilizing transfer partners.
+However, you should always compare the cash price to the number of points required to book.
 Additionally, before transferring your points, make sure there is availability — transfers are irreversible.

 Related: The best Chase Ultimate Rewards sweet spots